 Talent absorbing fluid with paper towels.

 Add 100 microliters each from the various treatment conditions described before to wells along one column [1] and 100 microliters from the same treatment condition to the wells along the row in both 96-well plates [2].
+(3 columns on the 96-well plate, were plated, and this should be carried out for all columns for a total of two plates)

 Talent adding fluid to wells along one column.